25 Best Websites for Teachers

 Zoom over the Sahara desert.
 Fly past the streets where your students live.
 Take a tour of the Eiffel Tower.
 You can do it all with Google Earth, the tool that makes the world feel a little bit smaller with its map-generating capabilities.
 If you're new to Google Earth, the tutorials offer a great introduction.

 This fantastic site acts as a clearinghouse for all of the educational materials developed by government organizations.
 You can find primary sources, videos, and photos for just about any topic.
-For example, listen to "Fiddle Tunes of the Old Frontier" or find a timeline of Ben Franklin's life.
 And it's all free!

 The National Science Teachers Association site is a goldmine for classroom teachers who may not feel as comfortable teaching geology and astronomy as they do reading and arithmetic.
 You'll find journal articles, experiment ideas, and a roundup of the latest science stories in the news.

-Figment is a new site that allows young writers to post their work, receive criticism, and read others' contributions.
+Figment allows young writers to post their work, receive criticism, and read others' contributions.
 From fan fiction to poetry to novels-in-progress, all types of writing are encouraged and shared.
 Be aware that not all content is school appropriate.

 The Smithsonian offers thousands of resources for educators, including lesson plans, virtual tours of their latest exhibits, and the opportunity to connect with experts in the field.
 In one lesson, "Final Farewells," students can see a school yearbook from the Civil War era up close, and discuss how the political climate may have affected the content.

-Glogster bills itself as a tool for making "digital posters," or glogs, containing pictures, text, video, links, and animation.
+Glogster bills itself as a tool for making interactive posters, or glogs, containing pictures, text, video, links, and animation.
 A glog on To Kill a Mockingbird might contain a link to the Scottsboro trial, a clip from the Gregory Peck movie, and a drawing of the tree where Boo Radley leaves gifts for Scout.
 Fun!

-Go here before creating any lessons for your interactive whiteboard from scratch.
-Chances are you'll find an existing lesson ready to grab and go, or at least inspiration from other teachers who've taught the same material.
+Go to SMART Exchange before creating any lessons for your interactive whiteboard from scratch.
+Chances are you'll find an existing lesson ready to grab and go, or inspiration from other teachers who've taught the same material.
 Plus, the customizable Whack-A-Mole game is a must-have for test prep and review.

-Moviemaking has never been easier than it is at Xtranormal, where all you have to do is write a script and choose a background and characters, and the text is transformed into a short animated clip.
-The classroom possibilities are endless — challenge kids to write an additional scene for a book you are reading, or have one character explain the water cycle to another.
+Moviemaking has never been easier than it is at PowToon.
+To create a short animated clip, all you have to do is write a script and choose characters and other graphics using a simple drag-and-drop tool.
+The classroom possibilities are endless — challenge kids to write an additional scene for a book you are reading in English class, or have one character explain the water cycle to another for a science project.

-Whether or not your state has adopted the Common Core, you'll want to bookmark this site, which not only offers an overview of the new standards but provides a thoughtful framework for how the standards were determined and what we can reasonably expect students at given grade levels to achieve.
+This site not only offers an overview of the Common Core State Standards, but provides a thoughtful framework for how the standards were determined and what we can reasonably expect students at given grade levels to achieve.

 Along with an excellent blog that tackles some of the more difficult aspects of education, Teaching Tolerance offers activities and teaching kits on topics ranging from the civil rights movement to the separation of church and state.

-Many of the professional development series from the Annenberg Foundation are available on demand here, with videos on teaching measurement, writing workshop, and more.
+Many of the PD series from the Annenberg Foundation are available on demand here, with videos on teaching measurement, writing workshop, and more.
 You'll see master teachers at work and undoubtedly snag an idea or two for your own classroom.

 In the hustle and bustle of the classroom, it can be easy to lose track of the outside forces affecting education.
-The NEA explains how to take action regarding the issues you care about most — including merit pay, NCLB, and funding for education.
+The National Education Association explains how to take action regarding the issues you care about most — including merit pay, the No Child Left Behind Act, and funding for education.

 Reading the Top Teaching blog is like paging through a cooking magazine.
 Just as you might be inspired to try a 12-course meal instead of your usual mac and cheese, you'll leave wanting to push your teaching to the next level.
-And even if your classroom will never look like blogger Beth Newingham's (in a word-amazing!), you'll benefit from these veterans' wealth of experience and knowledge.
+No matter what you're interested in — Pinterest-worthy bulletin boards, savvy tech-integration tips, or how to save money on classroom materials — these veteran teachers' wealth of experience and knowledge will leave you satiated.